Skip to Content

 Town Tavern

 The Town Tavern is a sports bar on Main Street with the largest outdoor dining area around.
-Featuring live music on the weekends, water bowls and treats for dogs, and a large tavern menu and beer selection, this is definitely a hoppin’ spot for locals and tourists alike.
+Featuring live music on the weekends, water bowls and treats for dogs, and a large tavern menu and beer selection, this is a hoppin’ spot for locals and tourists alike.

 Location: 1182 Main Street, Blowing Rock, NC 28605, (828) 295-7500